gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 Trust them to continue the idea you were working on.
 Without trust, rotations bog down which prevents flow.

-## Find Out What Works For Your Mob
+## Find out what Works for Your Mob
 As stated previously, coding together is a deliberate practice.
 You want to keep improving the way you work together.
 No preexisting rules, or framework will make that happen.